LishunHuang/gender_recognition/README.md

 # gender_recongnition
-A simple script that detect the speakers' gender and using Google Speech Recognition transfers to text
+A simple script that detect the speaker's gender by fourier transform and using Google Speech Recognition transfers to text